Skip to content

 • Geriatrics and Palliative Care

-Residents have access to all Global Health rotations through Kaiser Permanente California.
-Our partnerships with nonprofit global health organizations help foster global citizenship amongst our physicians.
-Residents make critical connections between global social and healthcare issues and their local communities.
+Residents have access to Global Health rotations where residents make critical connections between global social and healthcare issues and their local communities.
 Residents explore the health effects of poverty, migration, climate change, emerging infectious disease, and access to healthcare.
 These experiences add depth and breadth to the clinical capacity of our physicians, and in the process, improve the care they provide to our local and global communities.
-Additional funding is available to offset the costs of travel through the Reginal GME Department.
+Additional funding is available to offset the costs of travel through the Regional GME Department.

 Our Emergency Department services a diverse patient population, which includes pediatric to geriatric cases and patients of all insurance statuses.
 Residents are the only learners in the Emergency Department, providing an optimal learning environment.
 Residents have a dedicated Emergency Medicine rotation, but also care for patients in the ED while on other inpatient and subspecialty services.
 The Simulation Lab is utilized for specific scenarios and complements the rotational experience.